-The "2018 Study" results are being initially presented at the Castle Rock Water Commission Meeting on July 25, 2018 and further needed details will be presented to commission on August 22, 2018.
-CRW will look to get a recommendation for approval of the needed increases in both rates and fees from Commission during these meetings.
+The "2018 Study" results were initially presented at the Castle Rock Water Commission Meeting on July 25, 2018 and further needed details will be presented to commission on August 22, 2018.
+CRW will look to get a recommendation for approval of the needed increases in both rates and fees from Commission during the August 22 meeting.